 The Registry is continually updating the internet based electronic filing system for campaign financial disclosure reports (TNCAMP).
 Every attempt is made to make the system easy and fast to use.
-The continued increase in the number of users requires the Registry to constantly work with the State and their contractors to have TNCAMP function properly during peak filing times.
+The continued increase in the number of users requires the Registry to constantly work with the State to have TNCAMP function properly during peak filing times.